 - Nutrition facts do not include optional baguette.

-- Make ahead: Can prepare the chicken and stick up to 2 days in advance.
-When ready, return to medium heat and whisk in the eggs and lemon juice just before serving.
+- Make-ahead: Cook the chicken and stock up to 2 days in advance.
+Reheat gently, then whisk in eggs and lemon juice just before serving.

 Nutrition